Remain in Light: Promotion and release

-Brian Eno advised Talking Heads that the music on Remain in Light was too dense for a quartet to perform.
-The band expanded to nine musicians for the tours in support of the album.
-The augmenting members recruited by Harrison were Belew, Funkadelic keyboardist Bernie Worrell, bassist Busta "Cherry" Jones, Ashford & Simpson percussionist Steven Scales, and backing vocalist Dolette MacDonald.
+Brian Eno advised Talking Heads that the music on Remain in Light was too dense for a quartet to perform live.
+The band expanded to nine musicians for the tours in support of the album, with Harrison recruiting Belew, Parliament-Funkadelic keyboardist Bernie Worrell, bassist Busta "Cherry" Jones, Ashford & Simpson percussionist Steven Scales, and backing vocalist Dolette MacDonald.
 The larger group performed soundchecks in Frantz's and Weymouth's loft by following the rhythms established by Worrell, who had studied at the New England Conservatory and Juilliard School.

-The expanded band's first appearance was on August 23, 1980, at the Heatwave festival in Canada in front of 70,000 people; Robert Hilburn of the Los Angeles Times called the band's new music a "rock-funk sound with dramatic, near show-stopping force".
-On August 27, the expanded Talking Heads performed a showcase of tracks to an 8,000-person full house audience at the Wollman Rink as well as approximately another 10,000 seated on the grass outside the walls in New York City's Central Park.
-The Canada and New York gigs were the only ones initially planned, but Sire Records decided to support the nine-member band on an extended tour.
+The expanded band's first appearance was on August 23, 1980, at the Heatwave festival in Ontario, for an audience of 70,000; Robert Hilburn of the Los Angeles Times called the band's new music a "rock-funk sound with dramatic, near show-stopping force".
+On August 27, the expanded Talking Heads performed a showcase of tracks to an 8,000-person full house at the Wollman Rink, as well as approximately another 10,000 seated on the grass outside the walls, in Central Park.
+Only these two performances were initially planned, but Sire Records decided to support the nine-member band on an extended tour.
 After the promotional tour, the band went on hiatus for several years, leaving the individual members to pursue a variety of side projects.

 Remain in Light was released worldwide on October 8, 1980, and received its world premiere, airing in its entirety, on October 10 on WDFM.
 According to writer David Sheppard, "it was received as a great cultural event as much as a vivid art-pop record."
 Unusually, the album's press release included a bibliography submitted by Byrne and Eno citing books by Chernoff and others to provide context for how the songs were conceived.
-While the publicity shaped the album's critical reputation, not everybody was on board.
-“I didn't read those books,” said an incensed Weymouth.
+“I didn't read those books", said an incensed Weymouth.

 Remain in Light was certified Gold by the Canadian Recording Industry Association in February 1981 after shipping 50,000 copies, and by Recording Industry Association of America in September 1985 after shipping 500,000.
-Over one million copies have been sold worldwide.
+Over one million copies of the album have been sold worldwide.